DylanBerger/ExoplanetClassifier/README.md

 ![image](https://github.com/DylanBerger/Exoplanet-Classifier/assets/82914031/9077a73c-b18d-4c03-baa5-cd071e387df6)

-The confusion matrix showed that the model did a very good job at predicting all classes
+The confusion matrix showed that the model did a very good job at predicting all classes, and in the rare errors it did make, they were at least reasonable.

 ![image](https://github.com/DylanBerger/Exoplanet-Classifier/assets/82914031/20fef540-4511-409d-8cf4-a2eac8a7d2e0)